-Belden Street Montessori has expanded.
-We now offer four Early Childhood classrooms: two Preschool classes, a Toddler class, and an Infant class.
+Belden Street Montessori offers four Early Childhood classrooms: two Preschool classes, a Toddler class, and an Infant class.
 Each of our classes is staffed by one teacher and a classroom aide.
-Each class has 10-24 children, for a staff ratio of no more than 2 to 24, with our Infant class allowing for full or part time, half or full day class and a 2 to 10 staff to child ratio.
+Each class has 10-24 children, for a staff ratio of no more than 2 to 24, with our Infant class allowing for full or part-time, half or full-day class and a 2 to 10 staff to child ratio.

 Consistent with Montessori philosophy and our own school’s emphasis on nature and the environment, we have a xeriscaped front flower garden, organic vegetable, herb and flower gardens out back, a huge playground, and a Nature Park area.